Pain is something that we all experience but the questions remain the same: How do we deal with pain? How can we heal from it?

 Self Care Take care of yourself.
 Make hot tea, fix your favorite food, run a bubble bath, do something you enjoy.
 Often times when we are in pain, we neglect our self-care (i.e not eating, eating too much, not sleeping).
 However, this is the time when you should be “pampering” yourself as much as possible!
 (SELF CARE ACTIVITIES LHLH)

 Meditate/Pray Spend some time in silence where you are not worrying, not ruminating but simply being.
 One way to do this is by sitting somewhere quietly and focusing all of your attention completely on your breathing and/or your higher power.
 Even if this is only for a few minutes, it can have tremendous effects.
 (How to Meditate)

 Healthy Distraction If the pain is minor, healthy distraction can help.
 Go out to a movie with friends or alone.
 Go to a park or a beach to be in nature.
 Watch one of your favorite TV shows or movies.
 Do something that you have not done in a long time.
 Sometimes laughter can be great medicine 🙂 (A List of Healthy Distractions)

 Get Professional Help There are plenty of therapists and many other mental health professionals that can assist you with healing from pain.
-If you don’t feel comfortable meeting someone in person, there are also hotlines that you can call to speak to someone on the phone about an issue you are struggling with.
+If you don’t feel comfortable meeting someone in person, there are also hotlines and virtual options for receiving mental health assistance.

 REMEMBER Healing from pain is a Process.
 It does not usually happen over night.
 Patience in this process is really important.
 Just like in recovering from a physical injury, we must also give ourselves time to heal from an emotional one.